addiks/einsicht/README.md

 ## Features
 **Implemented** Features:
 * Open/Edit/Save ASCII files
-* Dynmic Window-Size based on file contents
+* Dynamic Window-Size based on file contents
 * Open-only-Once: If you try to open the same file twice, the first window is presented instead
 * Line-Numbers